 Alright, let's get into the nitty-gritty.
 Building a cool AI prototype is one thing, but making it work for thousands or even millions of users is a whole different ballgame.
 As you scale, you’ll run into some serious technical hurdles that can stop your progress cold.
 It’s not just about bigger datasets; it’s about the foundational technology that supports your AI.
 Getting this right is the difference between a revolutionary product and a frustratingly slow one.
 We're going to look at the three biggest technical headaches: getting the right power, keeping things fast, and making sure your new AI plays nice with your existing tech.

-Getting the right infrastructure and power
+Choosing the right infrastructure and computing power

 Think of your AI model as a high-performance race car.
 You can’t expect it to win any races if you’re running it on a go-kart track.
 Many older computer systems simply don't have the muscle to handle the intense demands of AI.
 To really perform, AI needs a powerful and modern compute infrastructure that can keep up.
 This often means investing in specialized hardware like GPUs and building a setup that can grow with your user base.
 It’s not a "set it and forget it" task, either.
 Managing this infrastructure to be both cost-effective and powerful as you scale is a constant balancing act that requires specialized expertise.